firdauz-bk/stenograph/README.md

 ## Stenography - Variety of media format
 ### 1. Image
 #### 1.1 Text to Image
 This section explains the **text-to-image encoding and decoding** functionality using LSB (Least Significant Bit) steganography.
-The program allows embedding and extracting secret messages within `.jpg` audio files.
+The program allows embedding and extracting secret messages within `.bmp` audio files.

 #### 1.1.1 Encoding Process